coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [does_mario_have_normal_cap_on_head](#does_mario_have_normal_cap_on_head)

 ### Description
 Checks if Mario is currently wearing his normal cap on his head.
 Returns true if Mario's flag state matches that of having the normal cap equipped on his head, otherwise false.
-Useful for determining which cap-specific abilities or appearances to apply
+Useful for determining Mario's cap status

 ### Lua Example
 `local integerValue = does_mario_have_normal_cap_on_head(m)`